jrruethe/jrruethe.github.io/source/_posts/2014-07-05-blogging-with-octopress.markdown

     toc: true

 The table of contents is automatically generated via javascript and will follow the headings indicated by `#`.

+### More

+I added a custom plugin called `more` designated by `{% raw %}{% more %}{% endraw %}`.
+This tag should be put in each post after a brief description about the post.
+The description will appear on the index page, with a little "Read More" button that links to the full page. modified the original table of contents javascript to cause the table of contents to always be placed below the `more` tag.

 > Credits to [Brian Clapper](http://brizzled.clapper.org/blog/2012/02/04/generating-a-table-of-contents-in-octopress/)